What to eat comes down to a few simple principles that you should use to consider whether a type of food deserves to be

 - Insulin promotes the growth of many cancers.

 - Insulin drives inflammatory processes that damage blood vessels, bodily tissues and mitochondria at the cellular level.

 - Avoid manufactured vegetable oils.
-Eat only natural fats from animals and plant sources.
+Eat only natural fats from free-range animals and plant sources.
 If it isn’t naturally abundant then you should not consume it. (more details)

 - Manufactured “vegetable oils” suppress the body’s immune system.
 Indeed, they were originally used as immune-suppressants in the early days of organ transplantation but were replaced when it became clear that they were also causing cancer.

 - Manufactured “vegetable oils” are predominantly Omega-6 PolyUnsaturated Fats (PUF) that promote inflammation and disease.
 See chart below.